algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

         # Raise helpful error message
         raise AlgorithmError(
             "Please provide a valid input that includes an array of numbers in the field 'numbers'")
 {% endhighlight %}

-Go ahead and type or paste the code sample above in the Algorithmia code editor after removing the "Hello World" code.

-Now compile the new code sample and when that's done test the code in the console by passing in the input and hitting enter on your keyboard:
+If we were to run this code as part of our algorithm, we should see the minimum and maximum of the numbers in the list returned in the console:

 {% highlight python %}
-{"numbers": [1, 4, 2, 6, 3]}
-{% endhighlight %}

-You should see the minimum and maximum of the numbers in the list returned in the console:
-{% highlight python %}
 {"max_num":6, "min_num":1}
 {% endhighlight %}

 ### Working with Data Stored on Algorithmia

-This next code snippet shows how to create an algorithm working with a data file that a user has stored using Algorithmia's [Hosted Data Source]({{site.baseurl}}/data/hosted).
+This next code snippet shows how to create an algorithm that works with a data file stored in a [Hosted Data Collection]({{site.baseurl}}/data/hosted) on Algorithmia.

 Files stored in [Hosted Data]({{site.baseurl}}/data/hosted) must be transferred into the algorithm before use, via the [getFile](https://algorithmia.com/developers/api/?python#files) method.
 Alternately, their contents can be transferred using [getString, getJson, or getBytes](https://algorithmia.com/developers/api/?python#files).
 {: .notice-warning}

-#### Prerequisites
-If you wish to follow along working through the example yourself, create a text file that contains any unstructured text such as a chapter from a public domain book or article.
-We used a chapter from [Burning Daylight, by Jack London](https://en.wikisource.org/wiki/Burning_Daylight) which you can copy and paste into a text file.
-Or copy and paste it from here: <a href="{{site.baseurl}}/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a>.
-Then you will can upload it into one of your [Data Collections](/data/hosted).

-This example shows how to create an algorithm that takes a user's file which is stored in a data collection on the Algorithmia platform.
-It then splits up the text into sentences and then splits those sentences up into words:
+In this example we'll provide a Data URI for the file as the input to our algorithm.
+We can then make use of the Algorithmia Python Client to retrieve the contents of the file, split that text into sentences, and then split the sentences into words.

+First, make sure to add an import for the Python client into your algorithm and instantiate the client within the `load()` function:

 {% highlight python %}
 import Algorithmia

+def load():
     # Note that you don't pass in your API key when creating an algorithm
     client = Algorithmia.client()

-class AlgorithmError(Exception):
-  """Define error handling class."""

-    def __init__(self, value):
-        self.value = value

-    def __str__(self):
-        return repr(self.value).replace("\\n", "\n")
+{% endhighlight %}

+Next, we'll parse the `input` as part of our `apply()` function, checking for the `user_file` field and then getting the contents of the file and parsing them:

+{% highlight python %}
 def apply(input):
     """Take a user file holding text content and returns text split into words."""